balag59/Quora-question-pairs/README.md

 Install : http://pandas.pydata.org/pandas-docs/stable/install.html

+Download sample test data:

-To run:
+Instructions to run:

+Install all dependencies

-Place 'glove.840B.300d.txt' and 'train.csv' in data folder
+Place the test file in the data path:

+Download the sample test data file 'test.csv' and place it in the data path.

+OR

+If you are using your input file for testing, place it in the data path

-Run with python3 model.py
+Run with 'python3 predict.py'